evanpowers/gog-backup/README.rst

   will not be re-downloaded.
 For example, if GOG.com updates an extra in a way that does not affect the file's length, ``gog-backup`` will be unable to detect this.

-* Passing the account password on the command line is a classic security flaw on multi-user machines—users can see each other's processes, and the command lines used to invoke those processes.

 Alternatives